nodecraft/browserslist-config/README.md

 ## Browser support

-Nodecraft generally supports any browser with >0.5% usage on its primary domain, Nodecraft.com, as well as the last 3 versions of every major browser.
-These stats can be found in the `browserslist-stats.json`.
+Nodecraft generally supports the last 3 versions of every major browser.
 There are a few exceptions:

 - IE is never supported
 - Firefox ESR is always supported